According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 Women experiencing depression at these reproductive points in their life may have a heightened sensitivity to intense hormonal fluctuations.

-The menopausal transition seems to represent a period of time during which some women might be more vulnerable to the development of depressive symptoms and major depressive episodes.
+The menopausal transition seems to represent a period of time during which some women might be more vulnerable to the development of depressive symptoms and depressive episodes.

 During this transition there are a number of hormonal changes that may contribute to depression.
 Women as well as men produce the hormone testosterone, which naturally declines around the menopause.
 Decreasing levels of testosterone have been linked to fatigue, a loss of libido and depressive symptoms.